K4kug3n/jpl/README.md

 JPL is a toy language to practice programming language creation, made in Rust as learning project

 ## Current Grammar
-Hardly inspired by Compilers & Interpreters course from University of Geneva
+Inspired by Compilers & Interpreters course from University of Geneva

 PGRM &rarr; LIST_INSTR